 \subsection{Naive Bayes with Sparsity Constraints}

 For a given integer $k \in [m]$, with $k <m$, we seek to obtain a naive Bayes classifier that uses at most $k$ features in its decision rule.
-For this to happen, we need the corresponding coefficient vector, denoted $w_b$ and $w_m$ for the Bernoulli and multinomial cases, and defined in~\eqref{eq:b-rule} and~\eqref{eq:m-rule} respectively, to be $k$-sparse.
+For this to happen, we need the corresponding coefficient vector, written $w_b$ and $w_m$ above, to be $k$-sparse.
 For both Bernoulli and multinomial models, this happens if and only if the difference vector $\tpo - \tmo$ is sparse.
 By enforcing $k$-sparsity on the difference vector, the classifier uses less than $m$ features for classification, making the model more interpretable.

-\paragraph{Sparse Bernoulli Naive Bayes.} In the Bernoulli case, the sparsity-constrained problem becomes
+\paragraph{Sparse Bernoulli Naive Bayes} In the Bernoulli case, the sparsity-constrained problem becomes

-where ${\cal L}_{\text{bnb}}$ is defined in \eqref{eq:loss-def-bnb}.
+where $\mathcal{L}_{\text{bnb}}$ is defined above.
 Here, $\|\cdot\|_0$ denotes the $l_0$-norm, or cardinality (number of non-zero entries) of its vector argument, and $k <m$ is the user-defined upper bound on the desired cardinality.

-\paragraph{Sparse Multinomial Naive Bayes.} In the multinomial case, in light of \eqref{eq:mnb_train}, our model is written
+\paragraph{Sparse Multinomial Naive Bayes} In the multinomial case, in light of \eqref{eq:mnb_train}, our model is written